Shana James – Visual Artist and Printmaker

 About the Artwork

-Shana’s images are symbolic and storytelling; these images are open ended metaphors which invite interpretation from the viewer.
-They are works of universal appeal many seeing their own stories when they connect with an artwork.
+Shana’s images are symbolic and storytelling; she is as comfortable painting as she is with printmaking.
+In all her work she chooses a medium for its particular qualities and how these qualities will contribute and support the meaning of the work.
+These images are open ended metaphors which invite interpretation from the viewer.
+They are works of universal appeal many seeing their own stories when they connect with a particular artwork.
 These pictures are a poetic interpretation of every day life.

 Quote from Essay by Ted Snell

 “They seem to spring from both the imagination and the process of printmaking, their dense blacks a kind of dreamlike fog of ink and ideas of inner and outer worlds, the unconscious and the conscious and in that sense they act as illustrations for an autobiography that is constantly evolving.